-As EPA once again begins the process of reviewing NOx standards, ARTBA urges EPA to begin the process by allowing counties the chance to meet existing standards and taking note of the progress which has already been made.
-Should EPA then decide to alter the NOx standards, ARTBA urges the agency to proceed with a balanced approach that is explicitly focused on delivering the most accurate assessment of a county's air quality.
-We look forward to continuing to work with EPA towards achieving cleaner air through regulatory efforts which strike the proper balance between environmental protection and our nation's infrastructure needs.
+As EPA once again begins the process of reviewing NO2 standards, ARTBA urges EPA to begin the process by allowing counties the chance to meet existing standards and taking note of the progress which has already been made.
+Should EPA then decide to alter the NO2 standards, ARTBA urges the agency to proceed with a balanced approach that is explicitly focused on delivering the most accurate assessment of a county's air quality.

-Sincerely, T Beter Quane
+Sincerely,

-T. Peter Ruane President & C.E.O
+T. Peter Ruane

+President & C.E.O.